humanloop/humanloop-python/README.md

 ### `humanloop.projects.delete_deployed_config`<a id="humanloopprojectsdelete_deployed_config"></a>

-Remove the model config deployed to environment.
-This has no effect if the project does not have an active model config set.
+Remove the verion deployed to environment.
+This has no effect if the project does not have an active version set.

 #### 🛠️ Usage<a id="🛠️-usage"></a>